hewitson-j/website-v4/README.md

 - [Contact](http://jacobhewitson.com/#/contact)

 If they click on my photo on the home page they will be redirected to an [About Me](http://jacobhewitson.com/#/about) page.

+## Projects
+The Projects page uses a modal component from Material-UI